ellysh/league-of-legends-fundamentals-en/manuscript/Theory/basic-concepts.md

 ## 2.1 Basic concepts

->>>R1

-In this section, we will review the basic concepts of the game.
-It would be better to systematize them.
-For this purpose, the following list of questions would help us:
+In this section, we will review the fundamental concepts of the game.
+It would be beneficial to organize them systematically.
+For this purpose, the following list of questions will assist us:

-1. What is the initial state of objects on the map?
+1. What is the initial state of the objects on the map?

-2. What throws objects off equilibrium?
+2. What disrupts the equilibrium of the objects?

-3. What actions are beneficial?
+3. What actions are advantageous?

-4. How do you discover an advantage?
+4. How to identify an advantage?

-5. How do you gain an advantage?
+5. How to acquire an advantage?

-6. How do you leverage an advantage to victory?
+6. How to use an advantage to achieve victory?

-Each of these question is related to a specific game concept.
+Each of these questions relates to a specific game concept.

-The order of the questions is important: each follows logically from the previous one.
-The game concepts are similarly interconnected: complex ones are based on simpler ones.
+The order of the questions is important: each one logically follows from the previous one.
+Similarly, the game concepts are interconnected: more complex ideas build on simpler ones.

-The basics always seem trivial.
-However, many new players have a poor understanding of them.
-This prevents them from mastering specific practical techniques (for example, wave management).
-Until a player understands the general patterns of League of Legends mechanics, information from guides will seem disjointed and chaotic.
-It is almost impossible to absorb information in this form.
+The basics may seem trivial, but many new players struggle to understand them.
+This lack of understanding can prevent them from mastering essential techniques, such as wave management.
+Until a player grasps the general patterns of League of Legends mechanics, information from guides may appear disjointed and chaotic to him.
+Absorbing information in this fragmented manner is nearly impossible.

 We will examine each concept in detail to eliminate any misunderstandings.